-Main Objective - The investment objective of the scheme is to generate long-term capital appreciation from a portfolio that is invested predominantly in equity and equity related securities of companies engaged in financial services businesses.

-There is no assurance that the investment objective of the scheme will be achieved.
+• Main Objective: To generate long-term capital growth from an actively managed portfolio of equity and equity related securities of predominantly large cap companies.
+However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved.

-o Investment pattern - The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Investment pattern - The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
 Please refer Section I - Part II - A. How will the Scheme allocate its assets? for more details.